Why I Bonds Are the Safest Investment You Can Make

-If you look online at I Bond rates, it says the fixed rates for 2011 and 2012 are zero.
-Don't let this mislead you.
-There is also a semiannual inflation rate that is applied, and from May 2012 - October 2012 it was 1.10, which means an annual rate of 2.20%.
-Where else can you get 2.2% guaranteed tax deferred interest on a safe and liquid investment right now while knowing that if rates go up, your rate will also likely go up?
+If you look online at I Bond rates, it says the fixed rates as of May 1, 2018 is 0.30%.
+A semiannual inflation rate is also applied, and from May 2012 - October 2018, it is 1.11, which means an annual rate of 2.22%.
+Where else can you get 2.2% guaranteed tax-deferred interest on a safe and liquid investment right now while knowing that if rates go up, your rate will also likely go up?
 This is what makes I Bonds the best safe, cash investment you can find right now.

 Use I Bonds to Fund Future Healthcare Premiums